section-engineering-education/engineering-education/content/articles/track-individual-logged-in-users-using-google-analytics/index.md

 ### Create a view with user ID enabled
 A `view` can be considered as a collection of rules that Google uses to process traffic on a domain.

-This is the step where we are stepping into the `user id` tracking.
+This is the step where we are stepping into the `User Id` tracking.

-Generally, when you create a `view`, by default the `user-id` option is `OFF`.
+Generally, when you create a `view`, by default the `User Id` option is `OFF`.
 Now, you need to switch it `ON`, to track individual users:

 ![analytics-view-with-user-id](/engineering-education/track-individual-logged-in-users-using-google-analytics/analytics-view-with-userid.jpg)